David M. Solomon: Personal life

-Solomon is of Jewish heritage.
+Solomon is Jewish.
 He married Mary Elizabeth Solomon (née Coffey) in 1989 when they were both 27 years old in Bernardsville, New Jersey.
+They have two daughters.
 They divorced in early 2018.
 He has resided in The San Remo on the Upper West Side of Manhattan in New York City from 2002 onward.
 He listed the apartment for $24 million in May 2016.
 He purchased a 13,000-square-foot estate in Aspen, Colorado in 2004 for $4 million and listed it for $36 million in July 2016.

 In January 2018, Solomon discovered that a personal assistant had stolen around 500 bottles from his rare wine collection, among them seven from the French estate Domaine de la Romanee-Conti.
 The personal assistant, Nicolas DeMeyer, was arrested in late January and indicted for the theft of $1.2 million worth of wine.
-On October 9, 2018 Nicolas DeMeyer committed suicide by leaping to his death from the 33rd floor window of the Carlyle Hotel, minutes after he was scheduled to appear before a Manhattan judge in relation to the alleged wine theft.
+On October 9, 2018, Nicolas DeMeyer committed suicide by leaping to his death from the 33rd floor window of the Carlyle Hotel, minutes after he was scheduled to appear before a Manhattan judge in relation to the alleged wine theft.

 Solomon has served on Hamilton College's board of trustees since 2005.
 He was elected as chairman of the board starting July 1, 2021.
 He is on the board of directors of the Robin Hood Foundation, a charitable organization which attempts to alleviate problems caused by poverty in New York City.